University of Greifswald: 1456–1600: Founding

 The early sixteenth century saw significant co-operation of the university, the Lutheran church, the city and the Duchy of Pomerania.
 Professors of theology simultaneously served as pastors in the three cathedrals.
 Professors of medicine usually served as personal physicians of the duke.
 Professors of law were also working at the local courts while professors of the faculty of philosophy usually taught the sons and daughters of the ducal family.
 The landed nobility also funded university-related purposes such as scholarships and student bursaries.

-The Reformation was introduced at the university in 1539.
+The Protestant Reformation was introduced at the university in 1539.
 Johannes Bugenhagen, an alumnus of the university, was an important figure during the German and Scandinavian reformation as well as a good friend of Martin Luther.
 After the secularisation of the monastery at Eldena near Greifswald, Duke Philipp I of Pomerania gave all revenue created by the now secularised Amt Eldena to the university.
 His successor, Duke Ernst Ludwig, began the construction of a college building, which could only be completed after his death.
 Duke Philipp Julius presented the university a gown that was used by the rector on ceremonial occasions up until very recently.

 1600–1815: Sweden

 In 1604, the Greifswald University Library became the first centralised university library in Germany.
 The university signed a contract with a book printer from Wittenberg, Germany, for the amount of 2,000 Gulden.
 This contract lasted nearly a century due to the disruption caused by the Thirty Years' War (1618–1648).
 Hence, the university now owns prestigious early prints of authors and printers such as Johannes Gutenberg or Thomas Thorild.
 The phrase cuius regio, eius religio as applied to the outcome of the Protestant Reformation is attributed to the early seventeenth century jurist Joachim Stephani (1544–1623) of the University of Greifswald.

 The Duke of Pomerania was in financial troubles and had not paid the professors.
 As a solution, he gave the Amt Eldena to the university – a total of 140 square kilometres of land.

 After the Peace of Westphalia in 1648, the western part of Pomerania, including Greifswald and its university, became Swedish Pomerania — a fief held by the king of Sweden.
 From 1806 to 1815 it was formally a part of Sweden.
 Without entirely losing its character as a German university, it was heavily influenced by Swedish educational policies until 1815.
 Especially during the second half of the eighteenth century Greifswald was a cultural and scientific bridge between Germany and Sweden.
 More than 1,500 Swedes studied at Greifswald University.

 The first university course in the English language in Germany was held in Greifswald in the year 1777.

-The main administrative building – still in use today – was built during the "good old Swedish years" by Andreas Mayer, a mathematician by profession, in the style of North German Baroque.
+The main administrative building – still in use today – was constructed between 1747 and 1750 by Andreas Mayer, a mathematician by profession, in the style of North German Baroque.